TYPES OF COLLATERALS AND THEIR CHARACTERISTICS | PRINCIPLES & PRACTICES OF BANKING 2023

 - ensure that the scrips deposited with them as collateral are not stolen or duplicated or fake.

 - The Board may decide on the appropriate level of authority for sanctioning advances on shares/debentures.

-Do check out our other free content, free notes, free mock tests & free lectures (YouTube Channel: Learning Sessions) for your upcoming exams of Junior Associate of the Indian Institute of Bankers.
+Do check out our other free content, free notes, free mock tests & free lectures (YouTube Channel: Learning Sessions) for your upcoming exams for Junior Associate of the Indian Institute of Bankers 2023.